|

 Click on button Add Template Space(s).
 A Modulet window will pop up.

-This unique feature in ONUMA Planning System™
+This unique feature in ONUMA System™ enables a user

-other buildings, schemes and projects.
+schemes and projects.

 Method 3: Add